Content types

 Content Type NameName that describes the content type or its purpose.Required

-Public IDName that uniquely identifies the content type.
-This value is available to developers.
-This can not be changed after the content type is created.Required
+Public IDUnique identifier for the content type, available to developers.
+Cannot be changed after the content type is created.Required

 IconThe icon displayed next to the content type and any entries created from it.
-This helps users immediately identify elements.
+This helps users identify the type at a glance.

 DescriptionA brief description of what the content type is for to help authors understand how entries created from it will be used.